Jerboa: Diet

 Most jerboas rely on plant material as the main component of their diet, but they cannot eat hard seeds.
-Some species opportunistically eat beetles and other insects they come across.
+Some species opportunistically eat other jerboas and other animals they come across.
 Unlike gerbils, jerboas are not known to store their food.

+Some species of Jerboa are known to have a diet that consists of insects, plants, and sometimes soft seeds.
+They use their two front legs to gather food.

+Jerboas do not drink water but instead get their water intake from the food they eat.
+Jerboas like desert plants; they are best when they are wet but when dried out the jerboas will dig the plants up and eat the roots because that part of the plant holds the most water.
+Jerboas will also try to minimize water loss by feeding at night when it is cooler in the desert.

 Communication and perception

 Many species within the family Dipodidae engage in dust bathing, often a way to use chemical communication.
 Their keen hearing suggests they may use sounds or vibrations to communicate.

 Reproduction

 Mating systems of closely related species in the family Dipodidae suggest that they may be polygynous.
 For some closely related jerboa species, mating usually happens a short time after awaking from winter hibernation.
 A female breeds twice in the summer, and raises from two to six young.
 Gestation time is between 25 and 35 days.
 Little is known about parental investment in long-eared jerboas.
 Like most mammals, females nurse and care for their young at least until they are weaned.

+Food conditions become abundant typically in the spring and summer.
+This is also when reproduction rates in the jerboas increase.
+Jerboas have cells that produce sex hormones known as the gonadotropin-releasing hormone (GnRH).
+These cells fire the most in the months of March through July.
+These cells quit producing GnRH in the autumn, and the jerboa's mating season ends.